rodriguezmeza/cTreeBalls/README.md

 https://github.com/joar-cafe/CBalls_plots/tree/main/benchmarks

+Other python scripts are in directory 'tests/scripts'

 ## License

-**cBalls** is written by Mario A. Rodriguez-Meza, is open source and distributed under the [MIT license](LICENSE).
+**cBalls** is written by Mario A. Rodriguez-Meza, is open source and distributed under the [MIT license](LICENSE.txt).
 If you use this program in research work that results in publications, please cite the following paper:

 Mario A. Rodriguez-Meza et al. 202X, [arXiv:xxxx.xxxxx](https://ui.adsabs.harvard.edu/abs/202XarXivxxxxxxxxxX/abstract)